gkukkada/snowManWoman/README.md

 # Snowman
-Draws a snowman and snow woman using turtle.
+Draws a snowman and snow woman using python turtle turtle.